andrewmcdan/Workbench-Screens/README.md

 ### Hardware Layer (`src/hardware/`)

-- **`TeensyLink`** – Thread-safe wrapper that will own the USB serial connection.
-Currently queues incoming byte buffers and dispatches decoded messages to the `DataRegistry`.
-- **`TeensyProtocol`** – Enumerates the protocol message types (handshake, measurement updates, logic frames, serial data, GPIO commands, heartbeats).
-Encoding/decoding functions return placeholder stubs to be implemented once the on-device firmware protocol is finalized.
+- **`HardwareServiceClient`** - Placeholder JSON-RPC client that will maintain a persistent Unix domain socket connection to the hardware relay service.
+The comments outline how we will:
+  - connect and register with the relay (`workbench.registerClient`);
+  - subscribe to specific source streams (`workbench.subscribe`);
+  - translate `workbench.dataFrame` notifications into `DataRegistry::update()` calls so every UI instance receives identical data;
+  - forward control requests (e.g., GPIO toggles, metric resets) back to the relay via JSON-RPC.

 ### Modules (`src/modules/`)

-- **`DemoModule`** – A reference module that:
+- **`DemoModule`** - A reference module that:
   - Declares a numeric voltage data source (`demo.metrics`).
   - Publishes periodic mock voltage samples to the registry.
   - Registers a default-open window that reads the latest published value and renders it via FTXUI.
   - Demonstrates use of the module `tick` hook to schedule updates.
+- **`NumericDataModule`** - Consumes any numeric sources emitted by the relay or demo modules, lets the user pick a source from a menu, and displays current/min/max readings with inline reset controls.

 ---